stakater/stakater-docs/docs/content/secrets-management/external-secret-operator/getting-started.md

 Do the following steps to add secret in Vault:

 - Click on your TENANT/kv path
 - Click on **Create Secret** button
 - Provide key-value pair to add secret

 ![Add Secret](./images/add-secret.png)

 ## Configure ExternalSecrets in Helm values

-In your `deploy/values.yaml`, enable `externalSecret` and provide details of the secret path in Vault.
+In your `deploy/values.yaml`, enable `externalSecret` and provide details of the secret path in Vault:

 ```yaml
 externalSecret: